sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db-ll2.md

 ## Task 7: Import the ML model

-1. Copy the SQL worksheet URL from the browser and paste it into another tab.
+1. Copy the Database Actions SQL worksheet URL from the browser and paste it into another tab.

     ![](./images/replace-admin.png  " ")